 Please note: If you have been referred by a doctor and you are claiming the Medicare rebate (under the MBS) for your sessions, you cannot use your private health insurance ancillary cover to top up your Medicare rebate.
 If you are in this position, you need to decide whether you use your private health fund cover or Medicare, as you cannot use both at the same time.
 However, if you do have appropriate private health insurance, you will be able to make use of

-- If you give less than 2 working days (Monday to Friday NOT including the day of your appointment) notice, then a 50% cancellation fee is incurred.
-For example if your appointment is on Tuesday then notice is required on Thursday.
+- If you give less than 3 working days (Monday to Friday) notice, then a 50% cancellation fee is incurred.
+For example, if your appointment is on Tuesday then notice is required on Thursday.

-- If you give less than 1 working day (Monday to Friday NOT including the day of your appointment) then a 100% cancellation fee is incurred.
+- If you give less than 2 working days (Monday to Friday) then a 100% cancellation fee is incurred.

 These cancellation fees have been set in accordance with the guidelines of the Australian Psychological Society (APS).
 Please note that cancellation fees will not be eligible for the Medicare rebate.
 Your co-operation in these matters is greatly appreciated.